-The land is located in the Bankstown City Council (the Council) Local Government Area (LGA) and the trees are protected under Councils Tree Preservation Order.
-The Council is the consenting authority for development works on the site.
-This report involves 11 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of six (6) trees within the property and adjacent on the road reserve and the retention of five (5) trees located in neighbouring properties and adjacent on the road reserve.
-The trees will be considered as 1 stand to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan A - Survey of Subject Trees.
+The land is situated in the Parramatta City Council (the Council) Local Government Area (LGA) and the trees are now protected under Councils Development Control Plan.
+The Sydney West Central Planning Panel is the consenting authority for development works on the site.
+This report involves 45 trees (the trees), as indicated on Site Plan A - Survey of Subject Trees (Appendix E) and considers the removal of twenty-six (26) trees within the property and on the adjacent road reserve and the retention of nineteen (19) trees within the property, neighbouring properties and adjacent on the road reserve.
+The trees will be considered as 3 stands to encompass all trees within and immediately adjacent to the site, where appropriate, as marked on Appendix E, Site Plan A - Survey of Subject Trees.
 Tree Protection Zone fencing or works are marked on the Appendix F, Site Plan B - Trees to be Retained and Tree Protection Zones.

-The site is comprised of three large residential blocks where the existing structures are to be demolished and is to be replaced with a proposed affordable housing development, requiring the removal of six (6) existing trees within the site.
+The site is comprised of seven residential blocks where the existing structures are to be demolished and are to be replaced with a proposed multi-level residential development with basement parking, requiring the removal of twenty-six (26) existing trees within the site and on the adjacent road reserve.
 As part of the Landscape Plan where appropriate, the tree cover on the site will be enhanced by planting with advanced specimens/s of appropriate tree species for the space available above and below ground being soil volumes available and to prevent future conflict between trees and built structures.

-the proposed building design and its configuration and infrastructure were arrived at in consultation with the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
+The proposed building design and its configuration and infrastructure were arrived at prior to the undertaking of an arboricultural assessment of the trees on the site to determine their significance by Redgum Horticultural.
 The plans provided do not show the location of sewer, water or electricity supply to the proposed development.